 - Make sure your scan is clean: no blur, shadows, bends in the page that distort the text, variations in contrast, writing in the margins, etc.

 - Scan one page at a time, avoiding two-page (open-book-style) scans; this greatly simplifies the process of tagging for reading order

 - If possible, use a scanner that can enable OCR as part of the scanning process

 - Ensure all PDF pages are rotated so the text is right side up

 You may need to rescan the document.
 The time it takes to do so is much less than the time you will spend trying to correct how Acrobat interprets a poor scan!
 The Library may also be able to assist you with digitizing.

-If you have tried making your PDFs accessible and you run into difficulties, or if you have a massive volume of documents that must be converted, please contact the Office of Accessibility to discuss options for getting assistance.
+If you have tried making your PDFs accessible and you run into difficulties, please try SensusAccess.
+Note that even with SensusAccess, you will need right-side-up, good-quality scans.
+If you still have difficulties, please contact the Office of Accessibility to discuss options for getting assistance.